 In this article we will talk about how to make friends and improve your relationships.

-However, we can enter into 2021 with a positive attitude and still have meaningful social interactions.
+However, we can live our life in 2022 with a positive attitude and still have meaningful social interactions.

-What follows are some easy tips on how to make friends and improve your relationships in 2021.
+What follows are some easy tips on how to make friends and improve your relationships.

 How Do You Know Your New Friend Is “for Real” Online?